romayengineer/upwork_scrapper/README.md

 - `--disable-dev-shm-usage` - Better stability
 - Uses persistent Chrome context with existing user profile

+## Optimization Features

+- **Duplicate Prevention**: Uses `get_job_by_id()` to check if job already exists before scraping
+- **Skip Processed Jobs**: The `optimization_skip_processed()` function extracts job ID from the card element and skips if found in database
+- **Delay Between Pages**: 5-second delay to prevent rate limiting

 ## Notes

 - Currently only supports Gmail/Google SSO login
-- Browser runs in non-headless mode using your Chrome profile
+- Browser runs in headless mode by default (configurable via `BROWSER_HEADLESS`)
-- Default search query is "python" (hardcoded in main.py)
+- Default search keywords must be configured in `.env`
 - The scraper clicks each job tile to get the full URL (Upwork loads details dynamically)
 - Press `Escape` to close job details popup after each scrape
-- Scraping stops after reaching `MAX_PAGE_NUMBER` pages
+- Scraping stops after reaching `MAX_PAGE_NUMBER` pages per keyword
+- Multiple keywords are processed sequentially in one run

 ## Performance

-- ~6 minutes for 10 pages (without optmization)
+- ~6 minutes for 10 pages (without optimization)
-- with optmization it goes 4x faster ~6 minutes for 40 pages
+- With optimization (skipping processed jobs), it can be 4x faster
-- Time varies based on network speed and page load times
+- Time varies based on network speed, page load times, and number of duplicates